jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 management systems, and internet of medical things device technologies.
-This recognition has paved the way for the development of new categories of IoTOT security solutions such as deception, supply chain security, firmware analysis, and managed security services.
+This recognition has paved the way for the development of new categories of IoT/OT security solutions such as deception, supply chain security, firmware analysis, and managed security services.
 These emerging solutions aim to address the